aaronbloomfield/ics/hws/hw-buffer.md

 - `bt` (for backtrace) shows the set of function calls that got to that point
 - `list` shows the line of source code that the program is paused on, and the few lines before and after

 Below is an example of running the debugger using those commands.
 This is using the shellcode_test.c, from above, and there is only one local variable.
-There are a number of lines of information printed when the debugger starts; these have been omitted below and replaced with an elipsis (...).
+There are a number of lines of information printed when the debugger starts; these have been omitted below and replaced with an ellipsis (...).

 ```